 The general syntax for defining C Strings is given below:

-is the name of the string.
-The string’s size (the number of characters) is specified in square brackets []
+data_type string_name [string_size]; In the above general syntax, data_type is the char data type, and string_name is the name of the string.
+The string’s size (the number of characters) is specified in square brackets [].

-For example, in the following statement, a string called myString
+For example, in the following statement, a string called myString is created with a size of 12.

-must be included in order to handle strings, while in certain implementations, it may also be automatically included when the header file <iostream>
+char myString = [12]; The header file <string> must be included in order to handle strings, while in certain implementations, it may also be automatically included when the header file <iostream> is included.

 Initializing a C String